 While coreference resolution is attracting more interest than ever from computational literature researchers, representative datasets of fully annotated long documents remain surprisingly scarce.
 In this paper, we introduce a new annotated corpus of three full-length French novels, totaling over 285,000 tokens.
-Unlike previous datasets focused on shorter texts, our corpus addresses the challenges posed by long, complex literary works, enabling evaluation of coreference models in the context of long reference chains.
-We present a modular coreference resolution pipeline that allows for fine-grained error analysis.
-We show that our approach is competitive models and scales effectively to long documents.
-Finally, we demonstrate its usefulness to infer the gender of fictional characters, showcasing its relevance for both literary analysis and downstream NLP tasks.
+Unlike previous datasets focused on shorter texts, our corpus addresses the challenges posed by long, complex literary works, enabling evaluation of coreference models in the context of long-distance reference chains.
+We present a modular coreference resolution pipeline that allows for finegrained error analysis.
+We show that our approach is competitive with state-of-the-art models and scales effectively to long documents.
+Finally, we demonstrate its usefulness to infer the gender of fictional characters, showcasing its relevance for both literary analysis and downstream natural language processing tasks.